AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 pre-existence of souls, and the monstrous restitution which follows from it, let him be anathema."
-This condemnation, it will be readily seen, is not of universal salvation, but of a "monstrous" restitution based on the soul\'s pre-existence.
+This condemnation, it will be readily seen, is not of universal salvation, but of a "monstrous" restitution based on the soul's pre-existence.
 That this view is correct appears from the fourteenth anathema: "If anyone says that there will be a single unity of all rational beings, their substances and individualities being taken away together with their bodies, and also that there will be an identity